 Next, you should start framing the course content to create a flow of how your students would go from start to end of the course.
 You can arrange chapters in chronological order that students have to follow or let them pick the lessons as they wish.

 Here is the information that you should have in your course outline –

 - Course title and description – name of the course and what to expect from it

-- Content type – text, email, presentation, animated, or video lectures
+- Content type – text, email, presentation, animated videos, or video lectures

 - Miscellaneous – quizzes, assignments, worksheets, and study materials